wmde/wikibase-release-pipeline/example/README.md

 If you don't need Elasticsearch, WDQS, or QuickStatements you can remove those sections in `docker-compose.extra.yml`, or not use this file at all and use the basic Wikibase configuration below if you need none of them.

 QuickStatements will not be able to authorize without configuring both `QS_PUBLIC_SCHEME_HOST_AND_PORT` and `WB_PUBLIC_SCHEME_HOST_AND_PORT` to URLs which are accessible both within the Docker containers and on the host machine running Docker.
 An optional WBS provided nginx-proxy configuration is included in `docker-compose.nginx-proxy.yml` as one means for doing this in local testing.
-To add that service add it as the 3rd compose file when running, e.g.:
+This service could also be configured in a production environment if another reverse proxy is not otherwise available.
+To add that service enable the `nginx-proxy` profile as follow:

 ```sh
 docker compose --env-file defaults.env --env-file .env --profile nginx-proxy up